How to count words in Python

 ['Hello', ',', 'world', '!', 'This', 'is', 'a', 'test', '.']

-For more advanced text analysis, you can use the Natural Language Toolkit (NLTK).
-The library’s word_tokenize() function splits text into a list of tokens, which are individual units of text like words or punctuation.
+For more advanced text analysis, you can use the Natural Language Toolkit (NLTK), a powerful library for natural language processing.
+Its word_tokenize() function breaks text into a list of tokens, which includes both words and punctuation.
+This process, called tokenization, is a cornerstone of NLP.

 Creating a custom word counter class